Load Balancer Controller Installation¶

 plugin for this purpose.

-Using metadata server version 2 (IMDSv2)¶
+Using the Amazon EC2 instance metadata server version 2 (IMDSv2)¶

 You can set the IMDSv2 hop limit as follows: